 Dr Mandisi Majavu is a senior lecturer in the department.
 His current research explores the racial politics of the settler colonies of South Africa from the 19th century into the recent past.
 His research ranges widely across political histories of race in settler societies such as Australia, New Zealand, and South Africa.
-Dr Majavu’s current philosophical research is on race, and, in particular, is focused on the question of race and science, race and liberalism, race and sport, as well as the critical theorization of anti-blackness in the 21st century.
+Dr Majavu’s current philosophical research is on race, and, in particular, is focused on the question of race and liberalism, as well as the critical theorization of anti-blackness in the 21st century.
 He is author of the book ‘Uncommodified Blackness’ (Palgrave Macmillan, 2017).

 - Black Diaspora

 Majavu, M. (2017).
 Uncommodified Blackness: The African Male Experience in Australia and New Zealand.
 Palgrave Macmillan UK. http://www.palgrave.com/gp/book/9783319513249

 Pissarra, M.,Goniwe, T. & Majavu, M. (Eds.)
 (2011).
 Visual Century: South African Visual Art in Context, Book IV.
 Johannesburg: Wits University Press. https://witspress.co.za/catalogue/visual-century/